gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 ![image](accessioning-21.jpg)

+#### Prioritizing accessions
+The **_Accessions_** table contains a **_Priority_** field that is set by the curator to rank an accession relative to other accessions with regard to when the accession should get attention.
+The priority values 1 to 5 represent lowest to highest priority, except for 0 which means not yet determined.
+A way to think about the values 1 to 5 is: lowest, low, medium, high, and highest priority.
+Very few accessions should have priority 5.
+Only use 5 to identify accessions that should soon make their way into the [**_Task_** table](#tasks-table).
+An accession with priority 1 is so unimportant that perhaps it should be deaccessioned.

+An accession's priority should not be interpreted to indicate its importance within the collection, though that is usually the case.
+The curator may temporarily assign a high priority to accessions of lower importance for administrative purposes.
+For example, while assessing a set of accessions to determine their importance, the curator may set the priority of each to 5 so that they can then view all the accessions grouped by priority and have those accessions all appear in the same group.

 ### Deaccessions table
 The **_Deaccessions_** table is used to keep a record of which accessions have been deaccessioned.
 A deaccessioned record still exists in the **_Accessions_** table so that information about it is never lost, but the **_Accessions_** table is normally filtered